 John G. Chernenko Award

-Chelsea M. Shenton, junior, Chester, W.Va.: The John G. Chernenko Award in Political Science was established in honor of this public servant, labor leader, and long time friend of Bethany College.
+Morgan M. Minor, junior, Wellsburg, W.Va.: The John G. Chernenko Award in Political Science was established in honor of this public servant, labor leader, and long time friend of Bethany College.
 Chernenko served as United States Marshal for the Northern District of West Virginia in the administrations of Presidents John F. Kennedy and Lyndon B. Johnson.
 He has dedicated his life to national and state public affairs and was thrice elected to the West Virginia State Senate, serving the First Senatorial District.
 The Award is presented annually to the Junior Political Science major with the highest overall grade point average.
 The Award was endowed by a gift from Judge Joyce Chernenko and Marc B. Chernenko, members of the Class of 1978.

 Frank Roy Gay Award